Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Time integration schemes

 while providing an alternative update for the deterministic modes $\tilde{U}_{n+1}$:

-Then the final update $(U_{n+1}, Y_{n+1})$ at the $n$-th step is obtained by QR orthonormalization.
-Notice the presence of the diffusion term inside the expectation in \eqref{eq: U_tilde KNV v2} which does not appear in Algorithm~\ref{alg: DLR EM SDE algorithm}, where the projection is done with respect to the old modes $Y_n$, causing that term to vanish.
+Finally, $(U_{n+1}, Y_{n+1})$ at the $n$-th step is obtained by QR orthonormalization.
+Notice the presence of the diffusion term inside the expectation in \eqref{eq: U_tilde KNV v2} which does not appear in Algorithm~\ref{alg: Stoch DLR Proj algorithm}, nor in Algorithm~\ref{alg: DLR EM SDE algorithm} where the projection is done with respect to the old modes $Y_n$, causing that term to vanish.
 The final projector-splitting scheme that we consider is summarized in Algorithm \ref{alg: Eva Proj Splitt SDE algorithm}.